 Who Won the Vietnam War?

-It is not as simple as saying that one side or another won The Vietnam War because to do so indicates that one does not understand that nature of the conflict and the complexities of the situation.
+It is not as simple as saying that one side or another won The Vietnam War because to do so indicates that one does not understand the nature of the conflict and the complexities of the situation.

 A Complex Question